Censkh/Needle/README.md

 ## Usage

-**Important:** Make sure you have the flags `emitDecoratorMetadata` and `experimentalDecorators` and both set to true in tsconfig.json
+**Important:** When using the decorator, make sure you have the flags `emitDecoratorMetadata` and `experimentalDecorators` both set to true in tsconfig.json

 ```json
 {